geosolutions-it/geonetwork-manager/README.md

 Its aim is to provide a simple Java interface to create, delete, administer the catalog entries programmatically.

 Since version 1.4 (currently on the master branch) **geonetwork-manager** is also compatible with GeoNetwork v3.0.x.
+Compatibility with GN2.6 and GN2.8 has been restored as well.

 The currently **supported operations** are: